LeonardoLonghi/LODMAP-ontologies/BGO/README.md

 - [dct:date](http://dublincore.org/documents/dcmi-terms/#terms-date) A point or period of time associated with an event in the lifecycle of the resource.
 - [dct:source](http://dublincore.org/documents/dcmi-terms/#terms-source) A related resource from which the described resource is derived.

-All Dublin Core attributes should gave cardinality 0 or 1.
-If a Dublin Core term is not define, an application level default isused.
+All Dublin Core attributes should have cardinality 0 or 1.
+If a Dublin Core term is not defined, an application level default should be used.